The Basics

 Drag and drop files directly into the chat.
 This will add the file's path to your message.

 For images you'd like Memex to use as Context you are also able to use the image picker, by clicking on the image icon, or by just pasting the image in.
 Note: using this method will limit the image usage to Context only.
-If you'd like Memex to use the images within the tools you build and not only as context, use one of the two methods described in the section above.
+If you'd like Memex to use the images within the tools you build and not only as context, use one of the methods described above.

 Projects

-Each Memex Project corresponds to a directory on your computer and includes:
+Each Memex Project includes:

 Conversations: Multiple conversations can belong to the same project